hannahilea/hannahilea.github.io/blog/cuttle-obsession/src.md

 There is a vast and inspiring community of makers who share their laser cutter designs and knowledge online.
 I used some of these pre-existing projects to get comfortable with the machine, and then wanted to move on to designing my own projects---both fully from scratch and by iterating on projects I've seen someone else create.
 To do that, I found [Cuttle](http://cuttle.xyz).

-Cuttle is a web-based 2D parametric CAD tool.
-It is easy to learn, free unless you want to be a super-user, and most importantly, Just Works.
+Cuttle is a web-based 2D parametric computer-aided design (CAD) tool.
+It is easy to learn, has a full-featured free tier, and---most importantly---it Just Works™.
 It has a clean and usable interface (not a given with CAD!), several high-quality tutorials for getting started, and a bunch of project templates of varying degrees of complexity, which serve as both a teaching tool ("how was this piece constructed? look at the internals to figure it out!") and a starting point for customization (it is trivially easy to clone an existing project and modify it yourself).
 While it includes many built-in components and modifiers, it also supports custom JavaScript code.
 This means that it is both easy for non-programmers to use, and extensible by folks who want additional customization.

 In short, Cuttle is a powerful design system with an exceptionally shallow learning curve, a commendable set of tutorials and pre-existing templates, and an active and welcoming [community](https://cuttle.xyz/discord) in which its developers actively participate.